grushkom/cs143finalproj/README.md

 ### picam

-Picam is a HTML/CSS/JS interface for the Raspberry Pi camera, which is accessible over the local access point.
+picam is a HTML/CSS/JS interface for the Raspberry Pi camera, which is accessible over the local access point.

 In order to launch picam, make sure your RPi, as well as all other devices are connected to the same mobile hotspot, while RPi has [Apache2](https://httpd.apache.org).
 Check the status of the server by running the following in the terminal: